VyperCore/bucket/docs/index.md

 ## Adding coverage to the testbench

-A sampler must be initialised with a reference to the top of the coverage heierarchy (the top level covergroup).
+A sampler must be initialised with a reference to the top of the coverage hierarchy (the top level covergroup).
 The `sample()` method can then be passed a copy of the trace object each time, and will then recursively call each coverpoints sample method.

 ``` Python
     # My testbench